ASMA Steam Donkey Exhibit at the Kennedy Gold Mine

 A Logging Donkey

-Logging Steam Donkeys were stove-wood powered steam boilers used in the woods by loggers, to haul logs by cable to a certain spot to "yard" or stack them for removal to a mill.
+Logging Steam Donkeys were stove-wood powered steam boilers with engines used in the woods by loggers, to haul logs by cable to a certain spot to "yard" or stack them for removal to a mill.
 They were also used to run "high leads", cables attached to tall poles and pulley systems to pull logs out of the woods.
-Also known as a "Yarding Donkey", they also loaded narrow-guage logging trains, and sometimes were even mounted on the train itself.
+Also known as a "Yarding Donkey", they also loaded wagons, narrow-guage logging trains, and sometimes were even mounted on the train itself.
+Using the Kennedy Mine as an example, Logs from the local forests were brought down directly to the Kennedy first by oxen, mule or horse teams pulling great wagons, and then by trucks, such as ASMA's Fageol Truck.

 The Logging Donkey Steam Engine & Cable Winch

-The Steam Donkey was usually built on wooden or metal skid plates that could be slid from area to area in the woods by the donkey operator using cables attached to trees, and by using oxen, mule or horse teams.
+The Steam Donkey was usually built on wooden or metal skid plates that could be slid from area to area in the woods by the donkey operator using cables attached from the cable winch to trees, and also by using oxen, mule or horse teams.
 The steam boiler was wood-fired, and the resulting steam powered a small single piston steam engine attached to a cable winch or two.

 Logging Donkey Crew